EXPLAINED: Everything you need to know about the 2023 F1 Sprint format

 Ooooh, nice name.
 Is it the same format as traditional qualifying?

 Yes, it sure is – however, each segment is shorter.
 Q1 will be 12 minutes, Q2 10 minutes and Q3 8 minutes.
 Each will be separated by 7-minute breaks.
-New tyres are mandatory for each phase, with mediums for Q1 and Q2, and softs for Q3.
+New medium tyres are mandatory for Q1 and Q2, and softs, which do not have to be new, must be used for Q3.

 Why have they done that?